Floralia: Participation of prostitutes

-Prostitutes participated in the Floralia as well as the wine festival (Vinalia) on April 23.
+Prostitutes participated in the Floralia as well as the wine festival (Vinalia) on 23 April.
 According to the satirist Juvenal, prostitutes danced naked and fought in mock gladiator combat.
-Many prostitutes in ancient Rome were slaves, and even free women who worked as prostitutes lost their legal and social standing as citizens, but their inclusion at religious festivals indicates that sex workers were not completely outcast from society.
+Many prostitutes in ancient Rome were slaves, and even free women who worked as prostitutes lost their legal and social standing as citizens, but their inclusion at religious festivals indicates that they were not completely cast out from society.

 Observances

 Ovid says that hares and goats—animals considered fertile and salacious—were ceremonially released as part of the festivities.
 Persius says that the crowd was pelted with vetches, beans, and lupins, also symbols of fertility.

 In contrast to the Cerealia, when white garments were worn, multi-colored clothing was customary.
 There may have been nocturnal observances, since sources mention measures taken to light the way after the theatrical performances.